pburkholder/career-dr/DR.md

+    SLIDE: SACKED
 1. Sacked.
 Yes, 15 months ago I, along with 7 colleagues in the “Customer Success” division of Chef Software, were let go.
 Although stunned by this turn of events, I decided early on to make the layoff a learning experience.

-    SLIDE: SACKED
+    SLIDE: DODs, ADO, Rick, Jill, Tony
 2. Advisory panel: I didn’t do this alone.
 At two other DevOpsDays I facilitated open spaces on “DR for your Career” and got some great ideas for how to map our technical best practices to the "uptime" for our own careers.
 Also, I’ve run these proposals past an advisory panel comprising an HR specialist, a Director of Engineering, and a CEO/founder of multiple start-ups.

-    SLIDE: DODs, ADO, Rick, Jill, Tony
+    SLIDE: DODs, ADO, Rick, Jill, Tony With MTTR v MTBF
 3.

-    SLIDE: DODs, ADO, Rick, Jill, Tony With MTTR v MTBF
+    SLIDE: trends in tenure from Bureau of Labor Statistics
 4. Let’s apply DevOps and Disaster Recovery preparedness to our own careers, starting with a core metric: Uptime.
 Traditionally, in operations and in our careers, we focussed on mean-time-between-failures (MTBF).
 But in a world of continuous delivery/DevOps, the better metric is mean-time-to recovery (MTTR).
 Do you need DR prep?
 Here's a simple decision tree: Do you have a job?
 If yes, then you're a risk for losing it.technical fields.
 Consider it inevitable that you’ll need to change jobs, either because you initiate that, or because you’re employer does.
 As with DR, one you don’t test your restore from backup after the site goes down, but before.
 So most of our DR prep happens while you’re still employed.
 Key points:

-    SLIDE: trends in tenure from Bureau of Labor Statistics

-5. However with 5 minutes to work with, and just great feedback from my Advisory Panel, any sensible mapping from DevOps best practices to career best practices just became a jumble of words that I couldn't do justice to.
-Further, so much of what'd suggested at our OpenSpaces and the Arrested DevOps episode didn't address the most important resilence / HA principle of all:
+--
+Those of you photograph slide - get the next one.

   SLIDE: (Complex Map)

-6. SPOF and Horizontal Scaling: Everything we discussed so far is about you, as single working unit.
-That makes you a single-point of failure, as it were.
-How do we introduce redundancy, or enabling scaling, into this system?
-By employee organizing -- and here we go into content _not_ endorsed by my advisory panel....
+ 5. I can map all of the SRE practices of the left with matching career practices.
+But when I stepped back and looked at the entire system, I saw two glaring holes that were outside an individual's contol.
+One: Denial of Service attacks (or, the use of Non-Compete by employers) and

   SLIDE: Failure here may mean death below

-7. Your employer doesn't care about you.
-In the openspaces I've held I've been suprised how many people think their employer cares about them.
-Note that your boss may care about your, and even your CEO may try her best care about you.
-But your employer is the corporate entity: driven by investors, shareholders, boards, and when the chips are down, it does not care about you.
+6. Single points of failure.
+First: Non-competes....
+These employment restrictions are proliferating to the detriment of tech workers and others.
+Note that California forbid them, and the evidence is they hinder economic growth.
+So lets get rid of them!

   SLIDE: Plutocrat

-8. Not convinced: Do you answer yes to any of these questions?
+7. Second: Single points of failure: Namely You.
+You in relationship to your employer are a single point of failure.
+Folks I've talked to believe their employer cares about them.
+To be fair: Your boss, even your CEO, may care about you.
+But your employer as an entity does not.
+Unconvinced?
+Consider these questions:

   SLIDE: Noncompete?
 OnCall?
 Training?
 Unlimited PTO

-.
-Or no to any of these?
+8. Non-competes: aka denial-of-employment attack.
+Been asked to do on call - without any pay bump?
+Been shorted on training?
+Or subject to "unlimited PTO" which results in less vacation AND less pay?

   SLIDE: Compensation, Harassment, Severance

-10. The news has had no shortage of stories about tech sector employer misbehavior from A-Z.literally from Amazon to Zenefits, with a hearty helping of Uber to fill your plate.
-A corrective: employee organizing / collective action.
-There's a name for the folks who brought you the weekend & the 40-hour work week:
+9. Or no to any of these?.....
+So you're on your own and meanwhile...

   SLIDE: HEADLINES

-11.

   SLIDE: Bezos: I don't recognize this Amazon

-12. So, on the one hand there's this mistaken notion that our employing entities care about us, and on the other there's a lot of mistaken notions about unions.
-In fact, I'd guess many of you are about to dismiss this unions out of hand.
+10, 11..
+Meanwhile, these headline: Tech sector employees & fans of Silicon Valley may consider themselves elite.
+But at DevOpsDays Baltimore I talked about being statistical in evaluting yourself.
+And if you're not management now, you won't be  soon.
+On average, you are average.
+So this mismatch between employer power and employee voiceless is to the detriment of fast-growing companies as their wracked with scandal, mismanagement and bad press.
+One possible antidote: the folks who brought you the weekend & the 40-hour work week (31s)

+   SLIDE: A Union
+12. Unions.
+Yep.
+Unions.
+Are you dismssing this notion?
+That unions are 1970s?
+That they're anti-competitive?
 If so, ask yourself if your engaging in lazy thinking.
 Lazy thinking you wouldn't tolerate in technical discussion like

-   SLIDE: A Union
+   SLIDE: IBM computer
 13. Do you hold the same opinions on topics like language choice, software delivery, and infrastructure automation as you did 15 years ago?
 I hope not.
 And as As with employee organzing, they're topics that are broad & deep, that vary greatly in their implementation, and that have changed a lot, a lot, in the last 10-20 years.
 So let's take a fresh look.

-   SLIDE: IBM computer

 14. Not for people like me.